Ryuho Okawa: Publications

 A vast amount of literature has been dedicated to Happy Science's doctrine.
 Okawa said they all have the purpose of learning Happy Science's fundamental scripture, "The Dharma of the Right Mind" (正心法語, Shōshin Hōgo).
 Okawa's publications come in three different types.
 One are the books containing spiritual messages from Okawa's communication with various spirits.
 The second type are transcriptions of Okawa's lectures and seminar-talks.
 The third are Okawa's writings.
 Other authors have contributed as well.
 Okawa's wife, Kyoko, published books, mainly for the female audience.
 Some high-ranked disciples have produced titles.
 Others are published under the name of Happy Science or its Public Relations Department, which include books, magazines, comics, and textbooks.

 Okawa is a prolific writer.
 By the early 1990s, he published about 20 to 30 books per year.
 He is said to have published over 300 books by 2004.

 Many of Okawa's publications became best-sellers.
+This may have been influenced by a practice of adherents purchasing copies and giving them out for free to attempt to convert new members.
+A practice of placing new copies of Okawa's publications in street libraries has also been reported.
 Some of Okawa's books sold over a million copies.
-Okawa's main book The Laws of the Sun has sold the most copies, with ten million sold by January 2000.
-Happy Science said that by 1997, over 50 million copies of its titles were sold worldwide.
+Okawa's main book The Laws of the Sun has "sold" the most copies, with ten million reported sold by January 2000.
+Happy Science said that by 1997, over 50 million copies of its titles were reported sold worldwide.

-Unlike traditional religious text, Okawa's writings are very easy to read, with some parts being almost poetic.
-Okawa does not use old-fashioned, technical or complex language and avoids difficult kanji.
-He opts for the modern language, even using English loanwords.
-This simplicity may have helped give his books a popular appeal.
+Unlike traditional religious text, Okawa's writings are simple and written in casual language, like a generic self-help book.
+This simplicity may have helped make the books easier to sell..